 Organizing and producing extra-theatrical events has also been central in Klein's work.
 Her projects include the 1980-81 International Womyn's Theatre Festivals in Boston, the US / Latin American Spiral Mirror Project (1996-2001), the summer Ex-CHANGE programs (2002-4) and, with Poland's Gardzienice Theatre, the International Consortium for Theatre Practices (1999–2001).
 The ongoing Conversations series, convened with Philip Arnoult, brings internationally renowned artists, writers, and thinkers to the Farm for wide-ranging discussions, broadcast live over the internet.

 Klein's methodology has been profiled in New Theatre Quarterly, American Theatre, Theater Heute, TheatreForum, and TDR, among others, and she has written for Theater Topics and The Open Page.
 She is currently co-authoring a book with renowned Moscow Times writer John Freedman.
 Klein received the 2006 OTTO award, the MCC Artist Award (1999), an InRoads grant (1998), and was a Mentor in the New Generations Mentorship Program.
 She holds a PhD (Theatre History and Criticism) from Tufts University, MA (Political Theatre Education) from Goddard College, and BFA (Directing) from Boston University.
-In 2013, Stacy became a recipient of the prestigious Doris Duke Performing Artist Award recognizing exemplary individual artists who have proven their artistic vitality and commitment to their field by empowering with the freedom of unrestricted funding support.
+In 2013, Stacy received the prestigious Doris Duke Performing Artist Award which recognizes exemplary individual artists who have proven their artistic vitality and commitment to their field.

 Carlos Uriona (Actor & Ensemble Leader) is an actor and puppeteer from Argentina, and has worked with the company since 1996.
 Uriona is presently working on